karanbhamra/OOPProject/README.md

 ## Final Project - Prison Love

-Prison Love is a SPA dating app powered by Angular for frontend and .NET Core API for backend.
+Prison Love is a SPA dating app powered by Angular for frontend and .NET Core API for backend and using Sqlite3 for database.
 Its where inmates come to find love.

 ## [Live Demo](https://datingappapi20181211122529.azurewebsites.net)